kucaahbe/rspec-html-matchers/README.md

 World RSpecHtmlMatchers
 ```

-as this gem requires **nokogiri**, here [instructions for installing it](http://nokogiri.org/tutorials/installing_nokogiri.html).
+as this gem requires **nokogiri**, here are [instructions for installing it](http://nokogiri.org/tutorials/installing_nokogiri.html).

 Usage
 -----

-so perharps your code produces following output:
+so perhaps your code produces following output:

 ```html
 <h1>Simple Form</h1>